shaznan/calculator.js/README.md

 - Simple to use
 - 100 % free
 - Easy to install
-- Designed with Beautiful Google Material Design
+- Designed with Beautiful Google Material Designbuttons
+- Responsive

 ## Installation